Last Updated on August 4, 2026 by Emma Fajcz | Published: February 20, 2019

 6. Linari

-Everyone needs a proper breakfast, and in Rome, that means coffee and a breakfast pastry, very often a cornetto—the Italian version of a croissant, but sweeter and less buttery.
+Everyone needs a proper breakfast in Rome, and in the Eternal City, that means coffee and a breakfast pastry, very often a cornetto—the Italian version of a croissant, but sweeter and less buttery.

 When you walk into Linari in the morning, you’re greeted by the glass-cased bar, piled with cornetti, some plain, others stuffed with cream or jam.
 A full-service bar, pastry shop, caffeteria and gelateria, Linari is the most popular spot in the neighborhood for all-times-of-day sitting, sipping and snacking.